Link Prediction with Relational Hypergraphs: Experimental evaluation

 \textbf{Experimental setups.} In all experiments, we consider a 2-layer MLP as the decoder and adopt layer normalization and dropout in all layers before applying ReLU activation and skip-connection.
 During the training, we remove edges that are currently being treated as positive tuples to prevent overfitting for each batch.
 We choose the best checkpoint based on its evaluation of the validation set.
 In terms of evaluation, we adopt \emph{filtered ranking protocol}.
 For each test edge $q(u_1, \ldots,u_k)$ where $k = \ar(q)$, and for each position $t \in \{1,...,k\}$, we replace the $t$-th entities by all other possible entities such that the query after replacement is not in the graph.
-We report Mean Reciprocal Rank (MRR), Hits@$1$, and Hits@$3$ as evaluation metrics and provide averaged results of \emph{five} runs on different seeds.
+We consider the query-independent message function for all datasets except WikiPeople.
+We report Mean Reciprocal Rank (MRR), Hits@$1$, and Hits@$3$ for inductive experiments and MRR, Hits@$1$, and Hits@$10$ for transductive experiments as evaluation metrics and provide averaged results of \emph{five} runs on different seeds.
 We reported standard deviations and execution time \& memory used along with all other experiment details in \Cref{app: experiment-details}.
-Furthermore, we provide a detailed discussion of computational complexity between $\hrmpnns$ and $\hcmpnns$ in \Cref{app:complexity}.
-We ran all inductive experiments on a single NVIDIA V100 GPU.
-The code for experiments is provided in \url{https://anonymous.4open.science/r/HCNet}.
+Furthermore, we provide a detailed discussion of computational complexity between $\hrmpnns$ and $\hcmpnns$ in \Cref{app:complexity}, and a discussion of the impact of relational hypergraphs' density on the performance in \Cref{app: density}.
+We ran all experiments on a single NVIDIA V100 GPU.
+The code for experiments is provided in \url{https://github.com/HxyScotthuang/HC-MPNN}.